Data Models, Schema, and Instances

 Data Model

-Data abstraction generally refers to the suppression of details of data organization and storage, and the highlighting of essential features for an improved understanding of data.
+Data Abstraction : refers to the suppression of unnecessary details of data organization and storage, and the highlighting of essential features for an improved understanding of data.
+Different users can perceive data at their preferred level of detail.

 Categories of Data Models